 The company reported owning a market share of at least 15% or over in 103 countries in 2015, although in the UK PMI held only fourth position for cigarette market share behind, Japan Tobacco International (JTI), Imperial Tobacco, and British American Tobacco (BAT).

-Employees: Past and Present
+Employees or Board Members: Past and Present

 A full list of the company’s leadership team can be accessed at PMI’s website.